 After refinement and compression, biogas still contains impurities.
-If the generated bio-fuel was utilized to power automobiles, it can corrode the metal parts of the engine.
+If the generated bio-fuel was used to power automobiles it could corrode the metal parts of the engine.
 This corrosion would lead to increased maintenance costs.
 The gaseous mix is much more suitable for kitchen stoves, water boilers, and lamps.

 3. Effect of Temperature on Biogas Production

-Like other renewable energy sources (e.g. solar, wind) biogas generation is also affected by the weather.
-The optimal temperature bacteria need to digest waste is around 37°C. In cold climates, digesters require heat energy to maintain a constant biogas supply.
+Like other renewable energy sources (e.g. solar, wind), biogas generation is also affected by the weather.
+The optimal temperature bacteria needed to digest waste is around 37°C. In cold climates, digesters require heat energy to maintain a constant biogas supply.

 4. Less Suitable For Dense Metropolitan Areas

-Another biogas disadvantage is that industrial biogas plants only makes sense where raw materials are in plentiful supply (food waste, manure).
+Another biogas disadvantage is that industrial biogas plants only make sense where raw materials (food waste, manure) are in plentiful supply .
 For this reason, biogas generation is much more suitable for rural and suburban areas.

 Ready to set up your own small biogas generation system?

 Do you think the pros outweigh the cons when it comes to biogas use for living a more sustainable life?
 Us too!